publishpress/publishpress.github.io/docs/free-pro/blocks.md

 $ npm run compile_css
 ```

-* For the Free repository, the compiled file is stored in `assets/css/blocks.css`
+* For the Free repository, the compiled files are stored in `assets/css/` folder.
-* For the Pro repository, the compiled file is stored in `assets/css/blocks-pro.css`
+* For the Pro repository, the compiled file is `assets/css/blocks-pro.css`.

 ### Compile Javascript